 \section{Conclusion}

 In this paper we extended the current range of algorithmic cut introduction from $\Pi_1$-cuts to $\Pi_2$-cuts.
-While any $\Pi_1$-grammar specifying the set of Herbrand instances of a cut-free proof yields a solution of the corresponding $\Pi_1$-cut-introduction problem (the so-called canonical solution) this does not hold for schematic $\Pi_2$-grammars and $\Pi_2$-cuts; In Section~\ref{sec.cutintro} we have presented a schematic $\Pi_2$-grammar specifying a set of Herbrand instances which is not solvable in the sense that the corresponding schematic extended Herbrand sequent (representing the cut-introduction problem) does not have a solution.
+While any $\Pi_1$-grammar specifying the set of Herbrand instances of a cut-free proof yields a solution of the corresponding $\Pi_1$-cut-introduction problem (the canonical solution) this does not hold for schematic $\Pi_2$-grammars and $\Pi_2$-cuts; in Section~\ref{sec.cutintro} we have presented a schematic $\Pi_2$-grammar specifying a set of Herbrand instances which is not solvable in the sense that the corresponding schematic extended Herbrand sequent (representing the cut-introduction problem) does not have a solution.
 As for the $\Pi_2$ case canonical solutions do not exist in general we have chosen a different approach to compute $\Pi_2$-cuts corresponding to given schematic $\Pi_2$-grammars by characterizing the validity of cut formulas.
-Given a so-called starting set (a set of sets of literals with two designated free variables $x,y$ of the intended $\Pi_2$-cut formula $\forall x\exists y.A$) we have developed a method to decide whether this starting set contains a logical equivalent version of such a formula $A$.
+Given a starting set (a set of sets of literals with two designated free variables $x,y$ of the intended $\Pi_2$-cut formula $\forall x\exists y.A$) we have developed a method to decide whether this starting set contains a logical equivalent version of such a formula $A$.
 However, the general problem to decide whether such a starting set exists at all remains unsolved.
 But in case {\em balanced solutions} exist appropriate starting sets can be defined.
-However, the straightforward method to construct so-called naive starting sets for balanced problems is computationally inefficient.
+However, the straightforward method to construct naive starting sets for balanced problems is computationally inefficient.
 To improve the resulting cut-introduction method we developed a unification method which yields much smaller sufficient starting sets for the computation of the cut-formulas.
-Finally we have shown that our method of introducing (single) $\Pi_2$-cuts is capable of achieving an exponential proof compression: there exists a sequence of sequents having only cut-free proofs of at least exponential size for which our method of $G^*$-unification efficiently generates a sequence of proofs of polynomial size with $\Pi_2$ cuts.
+We have shown how to generalize our cut-introduction methods to cut-formulas with blocks of quantifiers.
+Finally we have shown that our method of introducing (single) $\Pi_2$-cuts is capable of achieving an exponential proof compression: there exists a sequence of sequents having only cut-free proofs of at least exponential size for which the method based on $G^*$-unification efficiently generates a sequence of proofs of polynomial size with $\Pi_2$ cuts.